Get,

 Some studies revealed that prunes might be beneficial for improving bone health.
 Consistent consumption of the fruit has been linked to reduced risk of bone ailments such as osteopenia and osteoporosis that are marked by low bone density.
 Such bone-protective effects of prunes are supported by the presence of certain minerals and vitamins such as vitamin K, magnesium, phosphorus and potassium.

-The antioxidants present in prunes reduces cell damage throughout the body, slowing down signs of ageing.
-As per the Oxygen Radical Absorbance Capacity Scale, foods like prunes are highly effective with respect to neutralising free radicals that cause premature ageing.
+The antioxidants present in prunes reduces cell damage throughout the body, slowing down signs of aging.
+As per the Oxygen Radical Absorbance Capacity Scale, foods like prunes are highly effective with respect to neutralizing free radicals that cause premature aging.
 So, eating a handful of prunes daily can keep cells healthy and vibrant.

 In my experience, I have observed that prunes may be helpful in managing anxiety disorders.
 This is because prunes contain chlorogenic acid, which has been associated with improving antioxidant defense in the body.
 By enhancing antioxidant activity, prunes may provide protection against oxidative stress and support overall mental well-being, potentially reducing symptoms of anxiety.